mohammadbrzbrz72/time-progress-bar/README.md

 # TimeProgressBar

-Its a package to create progressbar component for your time interval
+Its a react package to create progressbar component for your time interval.

 <br />